-Risk reduction tips my help you reduce your risk of experiencing non-consensual sexual misconduct.
-These risk reduction tips are not intended to have a victim-blaming tone, as it is recognized that only those who commit acts of sexual misconduct are responsible for their actions, and may assist you.:
+Risk reduction tips my help you reduce your risk of experiencing non-consensual Prohibited Conduct such as relationship violence (dating violence/domestic violence), sexual misconduct, sexual assault, sexual exploitation, and sexual or gender-based harassment or stalking.
+These risk reduction tips are not intended to have a victim-blaming tone, as it is recognized that only those who commit acts of Prohibited Conduct are responsible for their actions.

 - If you have limits, make them known as early as possible.